RhinoDevel/cbmtapepi/linux/README.md

 But it can be done with DMA, which is finally **implemented**!!

-### Current state (February 10., 2024):
+### Current state (February 13., 2024):

 - Sending program files to the PET 3032 (BASIC v4) **works**!
-- Raspberry Pi detects, if fast mode wedge got loaded on the Commodore.
+- Raspberry Pi detects, if fast mode wedge got loaded on the Commodore and enters fast mode.
+- Raspberry Pi retrieves command ("name") via fast mode protocol correctly.
-- You **need** to execute ```sudo dtoverlay gpio-no-irq``` before loading a fast mode wedge to the Commodore, if you Raspberry Pi freezes while doing that (see [this](https://github.com/raspberrypi/linux/issues/2550) issue on GitHub).
+- Execute ```sudo dtoverlay gpio-no-irq``` before loading a fast mode wedge to the Commodore, if your Raspberry Pi freezes while doing that (see [this](https://github.com/raspberrypi/linux/issues/2550) issue on GitHub).

 #### Next steps:

 - Source code clean-up.
-- Entering fast mode on the Raspberry Pi and handle following requests from the Commodore after initially loading the fast loader.
+- Implement fast mode command handling.
 - ...

 ### Nice things may happening in the future:

 - Access a USB stick via Commodore.
 - Internet/network access for the Commodore via Raspberry Pi.
+- Use DMA controller to speed up fast mode further.
 - Use Commodore as Linux terminal for Raspbian on the Raspberry Pi.
 - ...